-As shown in previous studies (e.g., Wang et al., 2015, 2016, 2018; Feng et al., 2012, 2019), the minimum reflectivity of the 3D mosaic NEXRAD dataset is 0 dBZ (Fig. 1a).
+As shown in previous studies (e.g., Wang et al., 2015, 2016, 2018; Feng et al., 2012, 2019), the minimum reflectivity of the 3D mosaic NEXRAD dataset is 0 dBZ (Fig. 2a).
 However, the model grid-mean reflectivity can be as low as -100 dBZ.
 Because our focus is on significantly precipitating clouds, the minimum threshold of reflectivity at 1° grid scale is set to be 8 dBZ (corresponding to rain rate ≥ 0.1 mm hr-1).
-We also did the test with 0 dBZ to look at the sensitivity of our key results to the choice of the threshold value.
-Thus, after coarsening the 4-km GridRad data to a 1° model grid element, only the grid elements with a mean value larger than 8 dBZ are taken into account in both observations (Fig. 1b) and simulation (Fig. 1c).
+We also tested with a threshold of 0 dBZ and report later on how it only has minor effects on our conclusions.
+For our main results, after coarsening the 4-km GridRad data to a model grid element, only the grid elements with a mean value larger than 8 dBZ are taken into account in both observations (Fig. 2b) and in the simulation (Fig. 2c).
 In the vertical direction, the EAMv1-simulated radar reflectivity field (72 vertical levels, hybrid coordinate) is interpolated to the levels of GridRad (vertical resolution of 1 km).
 The simulation data are saved hourly, consistent with the hourly GridRad data.